HÖRST

 Y

-Y-linked mutations are rare genetic changes on the Y chromosome that can lead to isolated or syndromic hearing disorders in men.
-As women do not have a Y chromosome, they are not affected by such mutations, whereas men usually show a pronounced phenotype.
-Mutations often affect genes involved in the development of hair cells or cochlear signal transduction.
-Diagnostically, targeted sequencing of the Y chromosome is carried out if other inheritance patterns have been ruled out.
-Genetic counseling clarifies carrier status and risk in male offspring.
+Y-chromosomal mutations are rare genetic changes on the Y chromosome that can lead to isolated or syndromic hearing disorders in men.
+Since women do not have a Y chromosome, they are not affected by such mutations, whereas men usually show a pronounced phenotype.
+Mutations often affect genes involved in the development of hair cells or cochlear signal transmission.
+Targeted sequencing of the Y chromosome is performed for diagnostic purposes when other inheritance patterns have been ruled out.
+Genetic counseling clarifies carrier status and risk for male offspring.

-The Y-frequency shift describes the psychophysical phenomenon that the perceived pitch of very loud sounds is slightly shifted into higher frequency ranges.
-It occurs because cochlear non-linearities and the activity of the outer hair cells change the effective tonotopy on the basilar membrane.
-Measurements of the shift are made using comparison tones and pitch-matching methods.
-This effect is relevant for the fine-tuning of hearing aids, as amplification profiles at high levels can slightly change the pitch.
-In research, the investigation of the Y-displacement helps to better understand cochlear compression mechanisms.
+Y-frequency shift refers to the psychophysical phenomenon whereby very loud sounds are perceived as having a slightly higher pitch.
+It occurs because cochlear nonlinearities and the activity of the outer hair cells alter the effective tonotopy on the basilar membrane.
+Measurements of the shift are made using comparison tones and pitch matching procedures.
+This effect is relevant for the fine tuning of hearing aids, as amplification profiles at high levels can slightly alter the pitch.
+In research, the study of Y-shift helps to better understand cochlear compression mechanisms.

-The Y-value is a specific figure in the audiogram that quantifies the ratio of speech intelligibility at different signal-to-noise ratios.
-It is often expressed as a percentage difference between recognition rates at +5 dB and +10 dB SNR.
-A high Y-value indicates robust speech intelligibility even in noisy environments, while a low value indicates difficulties in noise.
-Audiologists use the Y value to specifically optimize hearing aid compression and noise reduction.
-It supplements classic threshold indicators with a functional assessment of the fitting situation.
+The Y value is a specific indicator in the audiogram that quantifies the ratio of speech intelligibility at different signal-to-noise ratios.
+It is often expressed as the percentage difference between recognition rates at +5 dB and +10 dB SNR.
+A high Y value indicates robust speech intelligibility even in noisy environments, while a low value indicates difficulties in noisy environments.
+Audiologists use the Y value to optimize hearing aid compression and noise reduction.
+It supplements classic threshold indicators with a functional assessment of the hearing aid situation.